Volunteers: Many hands make rewarding work

 There are many ways you can help

 At any given time, more than 100 volunteers can be found providing valuable support across the Cheshire campus.
-From the Emergency Department or Radiology to the PCU and Laboratory, volunteers perform important work.
-They also spend time on inpatient floors as patient representatives and safety monitors, help out in the mailroom, and provide assistance at the Information Desk.
+From the ED or Radiology to the PCU and Laboratory, volunteers perform important work.
+They also spend time on inpatient floors as patient representatives, assist birthing parents as doulas, help out in the mailroom, and provide assistance at the Information Desk.

 Why volunteer at Cheshire Medical Center?